2020PB/police-brutality/reports/Oregon.md

 * https://www.oregonlive.com/portland/2020/07/two-portlanders-hospitalized-after-shot-with-munitions-if-that-round-had-hit-me-in-the-neck-i-definitely-would-have-died.html

-### Federal officers again use excessive force to push protestors | July 23rd
+### Federal officers again use excessive force to push protesters | July 23rd

-Approximately one hour after the events of or-portland-137 began, officers again emerged from the Justice Center to douse a small fire and push protestors back usinig tear gas, flashbangs and impact munitions.
-Officers then continued to push protestors onto Salmon and W 3rd, well past the borders of the Justice Center fence.
+Approximately one hour after the events of or-portland-137 began, officers again emerged from the Justice Center to douse a small fire and push protesters back usinig tear gas, flashbangs and impact munitions.
+Officers then continued to push protesters onto Salmon and W 3rd, well past the borders of the Justice Center fence.

 tags: shoot, protester, projectile, tear-gas, stun-grenade